Games

 Level Design | Tiled Map Editor |

 Hybrid visual novel/management game about working as an assistant at an otherworldly petshop that harbours a dark secret.
-Developed in one month for the Amare Game Jam. |
+Developed in one month with Feardeer for the Amare Game Jam. |

-Roles | Lead Writer Environment & Creature Artist UI Designer & Programmer |
+Roles | Lead Writer Environment, Creature & UI Art UI Programmer |

 Engine | Ren'py |